US Civics Guide and Education

 This page:

-Constitutional powers & duties of the President; Biographies of all past presidents; the Electoral process; History of events; Supreme Court appointments;
+Constitutional powers & duties of the President; Biographies of all past presidents; the Electoral process; Historical events; Supreme Court appointments;

 Current U.S. President, Vice-President & Cabinet